 Please join us!
-The events below are open to the community.
-St. Peter’s Church in the Great Valley is a place to gather in community for fun and socializing.
+St. Peter’s Church in the Great Valley is a place to gather in community for fun and socializing, and to help serve others.
 Throughout the year, we host a number of events that knit our parish closer together and also provide opportunities for people from outside the parish to join us.
-The worship schedule is found elsewhere including a page of special services.
-For additional information on all church events, view our full calendar.
+Additional information may be listed on our calendar.

 If you find that you have a few extra hours a month, there are a number of ways you can give back by serving those in need or the church.
 It can also be a fulfilling way to connect with people, whether they are other volunteers or those in the community who are being impacted.
 View ways to give back on our volunteering page.

 We welcome and encourage the community to attend these activities: